CAMM-UTK/paper-code-AFMimage_stitching/README.md

 Proposed approach of feature-based bi-channel aided image stitching of microscopy images.
 Here fig. (a) shows the traditional single-channel stitching of stack of overlapped microscopy images of interest (eg. topographical images) where (b) shows the bi-channel stitching of the topographical images via our proposed approach of using physical information from optimal second imaging channel (Eg. amplitude image).

 ### Description
 This repository includes links, code, scripts, and data to generate the figures in a paper.

 ### Data
 The samples used in this study correspond to **Pantoea sp.
 YR343**.
 The dataset was collected from AFM images, acquired using the DriveAFM system from Nanosurf, as described in [1].
 More information on the dataset is provided in the main paper and notebook.
 The raw dataset is provided in **Data** folder [here](https://github.com/arpanbiswas52/Stitching_AFMimage/tree/main/data).

-### Requirement
+### Usage
-A minimal environment to execute these notebooks can be installed via `pip install -r requirements.txt`
+There are two jupyter notebook files in the **src** folder, [AFM_image_preprocessing.ipynb](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/src/AFM_image_preprocessing.ipynb) is used to generate flattened topographical images, amplitude images, and differential images.
+[AFM_stitching_V2.ipynb](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/src/AFM_stitching_V2.ipynb) is used to stitch the images together.
+To test the code with the AFM images used in the paper, the user needs to:
+- Step 1: Install environment using `pip install -r requirements.txt`.  [requirements.txt](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/requirements.txt) contains the necessary libraries for executing the notebook.
+- Step 2: Download the datasets from the **Data** folder [here](https://github.com/arpanbiswas52/Stitching_AFMimage/tree/main/data) and unpack it within the same folder as [AFM_stitching_V2.ipynb](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/src/AFM_stitching_V2.ipynb).
+- Step 3: Run the [AFM_stitching_V2.ipynb](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/src/AFM_stitching_V2.ipynb) notebook.
+- If you are using your own data, you can either preprocess it using [AFM_image_preprocessing.ipynb](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/src/AFM_image_preprocessing.ipynb) or prepare the flattened images and second channel images by yourself.
+Remember to change the input path to your own data path when running [AFM_stitching_V2.ipynb](https://github.com/arpanbiswas52/Stitching_AFMimage/blob/main/src/AFM_stitching_V2.ipynb).

 ### Support